While based in USA and publishing in English, we aspire to an international perspective.

 - Bringing huts and trails to people, i.e. in closer proximity to urban areas.

-- Existing programs: Natural history and sustain ability, working with special populations (PTSD, handicapped, schools, etc.)
+- Existing programs: Natural history and sustainability, working with special populations (PTSD, handicapped, schools, etc.), veterans programs, etc.

 - Potential role in environmental education and cultivation of biophilia.